smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-dependent.rst

    ``R``.

    There is a special circumstance where post-contexts are problematic: the 'dangerous trailing context' :cite:`Paxson1995flex` problem [#f1]_.
-This is the case where a repeated or optional end of ``R`` matches the beginning of ``S``.
-Quex handles this case by a *philosophical cut*.
-This procedure modifies the post context, so that the core pattern matches as long as possible.
-This is in accordance with the longest match, which is Quex's philosophy of analysis.
+The DFA Cut/Concatenate arithmetic introduced in :ref:`sec-cut-contatenate-arithmetic` enables a precise definition of this problem and a rational solution: the 'philosophical cut'.

 .. describe:: Q/R/